ArtDor2/key-buddy/README.md

 # key-buddy
-Speech to text keyboard for linux.
+Speech to text keyboard for linux using Whisper AI model.

+Roadmap: